emqx/emqx-docs/en_US/advanced/cluster.md

 5. The Coordinator node restarts the minority partition node to restore the cluster.

 ## Autoclean of Cluster nodes
-*EMQ X* supports Autoclean frol cluster , which can be configured in `etc/emqx.conf` :
+*EMQX* supports Autoclean frol cluster , which can be configured in `etc/emqx.conf` :

 ```bash
 cluster.autoclean = 5m